hongd2/EE239AS-Project4/README.md

 # EE239AS-Project4

 ##Features:
+(default)
 * number of tweets
 * total number of retweets
-* sum of the number of followers of the users posting the hashtag,
+* sum of the number of followers of the users posting the hashtag
 * maximum number of followers of the users posting the hashtag
 * time of the day
+(custom)
 * max(the number of tweets for each user)
 * mean(the number of tweets for each user)
 * number of users tweeted (threshold = 1)